Permafrozen/nixos-config/README.md

 ## Important
 To use this configuration you should have some knowlege about nixos or it will rather **painful**.
+You also may need to change a lot cuz this is meant for my schoo Laptop.
+I will better this in the future.

 The `git` package is needed to clone this configuration, so you add it to your `/etc/nixos/configuration.nix` You also need the experimental feature `flakes` for this configuration.
 Rebuild your system after the changes.